u2i/nine_one_one/README.md

 # Changelog

+2.0.0 Change the interface to have default parameters.
+Introduce dedup_key.
+It's backwards incompatible again.

 1.0.0 Migrate to Pager Duty Events API V2 (backwards incompatible!) and add support for slack hash message.

 0.3.0 Allow to have multiple configurations for notifications